highrow623/pseudoregalia-multiplayer/docs/application-protocol.md

 Notes:

 * Each number in the update is in big endian format.
-* After player id and update number, the server doesn't do anything with the data except store it and pass it along to other players.
+* After player id and milliseconds, the server doesn't do anything with the data except store it and pass it along to other players.
 * Each value in the rotation component of the transform stays between -180.0 and 180.0.
 The update translates that to an unsigned 8-bit integer, so -180 would map to 0 and just under 180 would map to 255.
 * I did a bit of testing and found that the scale component of the transform seems to always be (1.0, 1.0, 1.0), so it is not included in the update.